 Return to menu

-Students at Temple University's School of Social Work are part of a diverse community.
+Students at Temple University's School of Social Administration are part of a diverse community.
 The school offers an opportunity to be in class with diverse students who have had different life experiences and who represent varied points of view.
-In addition to classroom learning, SSW offers a number of ways in which students can come together as a community.
-The main student organization at SSW is the SSW Student Collective.
+In addition to classroom learning, SSA offers a number of ways in which students can come together as a community.
+The main student organization at SSA is the SSA Student Collective.

-The Student Collective is the organization of both undergraduate and graduate students matriculated in the SSW Program.
-The Student Collective sponsors activities each academic year of a social, educational, and professional nature.
-Student representatives, selected by the Collective, sit on various school committees as voting members.
-The Collective was formed to represent a unified student voice that incorporates all the diversity of the student body.
-For additional information, contact the Director of Admissions and Student Services or see the bulletin board in the lobby on the fifth floor of Ritter Hall Annex.
+The student collective is the organization of both undergraduate and graduate students matriculated in the SSA Program.
+The Student collective sponsors activities each academic year of a social, educational, and professional nature.
+Student representatives, selected by the collective, sit on various school committees as voting members.
+The collective was formed to represent a unified student voice that incorporates all the diversity of the student body.
+For additional information, contact the director of Admissions and Student Services or see the bulletin board in the lobby on the fifth floor of Ritter Hall Annex.

-In addition to the Student Collective, students can choose to participate in the following social work organizations at SSW.
+In addition to the student collective, students can choose to participate in a range of other social work organizations at SSA.
 The activity level of many groups varies from year to year since their existence is dependent on students stepping forward and organizing meetings and events.

 The purpose of this organization is to advance excellence in social work practice and to encourage, stimulate and maintain scholarship of the individual members in all fields, particularly in social work.
 For current activities, see the bulletin board in the lobby on the fifth floor of Ritter Hall Annex.

-For more information about SSW's alumni association, contact the General Alumni Association for names and numbers of current officers at 215-204-7524.
+For more information about SSA's alumni association, contact the General Alumni Association for names and numbers of current officers at 215-204-7524.

 National Association of Social Workers-Philadelphia Division (NASW)